 As I sat down, I heard the teachers reading out the class averages for the end of the semester, followed by the top three students in each class.
 And then they read the names of the bottom three students in each class.
 Shocked and appalled, I grabbed two teachers I knew well, and asked if they realized how embarrassing and negative it was for the students who failed.
 They argued it was suppose to be motivating, I argued it was demoralizing.
 It was part of the government syllabus when announcing grades.
 The principal has agreed to stop this practice next semester.

 Since we pay tuition for at least 60 students, I wanted to visit their houses, see how they lived and who they lived with.
 We picked six different children at different schools.
 We started out at nine on Saturday morning, our first stop a tiny house with 2 small rooms, occupied by at least 5 people.
-The student, a girl of 15 was in form 2(8th grade), lived with her aunt who had 3 small children.
-Her mother could barely support herself, having just gotten divorced.
-She was intelligent but was overloaded with 12 subjects, including chemistry and psychics.
+The student Belinda, a girl of 15 was in form 2(8th grade), lived with her aunt who had 3 small children.
+Barely supporting herself, the mother had sent the girl to live with relatives.
+Belinda was intelligent but was overloaded with 12 subjects, including chemistry and psychics.
 She failed English literature because she could not afford to buy the books.
 I said we would buy her books.

 The second house was in a back alley in the village of Alim.
 Living with an aunt and several children in squalor, the girl had lost her mother years ago.
 But she was an excellent student, with the highest average out of 90 in her class.
 I congratulated her and suggested she tutor some students with low grades.